 The foreign exchange market (forex, FX, or currency market) is a worldwide, decentralised, over-the-counter market for the trading of currencies.
 According to a statement issued by CLS, a major settler of trades, the daily traded volume in February 2018 hit $1.855 trillion*.

-FX trading involves buying one currency pair "base currency" against another currency pair "counter currency" anticipating that one currency will rise or fall against another.
+Foreign exchange, or Forex for short trading involves buying one currency pair "base currency" against another currency pair "counter currency" anticipating that one currency will rise or fall against another.

 How does trading Forex work?

-Forex trading is similar to shares trading, except you're buying or selling one currency against another.
+Forex trading is similar to shares trading, except you're buying and selling one currency against another.
 It typically involves leverage which allows you to trade a much bigger volume by using only a limited amount of capital.
 There are many different forex strategies used for trading Forex.
 See below an example of how you could trade Forex using 1:100 leverage.

 Forex Trading example

 The price of the AUD against the USD (AUD/USD) is 0.71706 bid /0.71707 ask.
 You would like to buy 1 standard lot (AUD100,000) at 0.71707 ask.

 You have 5,000 AUD balance and the leverage is 1:100